 The type of laser used to remove a tattoo depends on the tattoo’s pigment colors.
 Typically, yellow and green are the hardest to remove.
 Blue and black are the easiest.

-You might be wondering, how exactly do lasers remove tattoos?
+You might be wondering, how does tattoo removal work?
 During laser tattoo removal education, you will learn the process is quite simple:

 - The laser produces short pulses of intense light.

 - The light passes through the top layers of skin and absorbed by the tattoo pigment.

 - The pigment fragments into smaller particles and are removed by the body’s lymphatic system.

 The location, age and quality of the tattoo combined with your body’s ability to dispose of the ink will determine the number of treatments needed.
 On average, 10-12 laser tattoo removal treatments will be needed; however, every person and tattoo is unique.
 Some might require more while others require less.

 Students at National Laser Institute will learn tattoo removal in one week and work on clients with different tattoo types to practice safe and effective cosmetic laser techniques.
 The technology we use is most effective and includes all three wavelengths (1064/755/532) to address all colors.